awsdocs/aws-greengrass-developer-guide/doc_source/gg-sec.md

 }
 ```

-On the AWS IoT Core console, you can easily view and edit the policy that's attached to your core's certificate\.
+On the AWS IoT console, you can easily view and edit the policy that's attached to your core's certificate\.

 1. In the navigation pane, choose **Manage**, choose **Things**, and then choose your core\.